 This frame makes use of the Three Socket Cross at the bottom intersecting corners of the frame, allowing one long length of pipe to slide through vertically.
 However, the Three Socket Tee could also be used here, to join two separate lengths of pipe, and accomplish the same look and function.

 The above canopy bed utilizes Kee Lite aluminum fittings and aluminum pipe to create the bed frame.
 The aluminum pipe has a flatter finish compared to galvanized steel pipe.
-Sketchup plans for this project can be downloaded here.

 This minimalistic canopy bed frame sports a simple yet functional design.
 Since, the bed sits high off the ground, there is plenty of storage space under the bed.
 See more minimal designs in the following article: "15 Beds Made From Pipe to Give Your Apartment Industrial Chic".